 In order to maintain quality patient care, it’s important to do your part to prevent nurses from feeling this way.
 By making an effort to keep nurses motivated and engaged, you can improve your overall success as a healthcare provider.

-Show Understanding and Let Your Nurses Do Their Jobs
+Show Understanding & Let Your Nurses Do Their Jobs

 You know how tough it is to be a nurse on the floor.
-Just because you’re now in management, doesn’t mean the job has gotten any easier.
 Show your nurses that you know how tough it is.
-Listen to their complaints and try to affect change that will make their daily lives easier.
+Being a dynamic leader helps build and promote the culture needed to motivate your staff, boost their engagement, and keep them aligned.
+Try to affect change that will make their daily lives easier.
 Studies done by the Harvard Business Review confirm that this is a key principle of keeping employees engaged and focused on their job.

 Provide Positive Feedback

 Words are more powerful than you may realize, especially in the workplace.
 Even simple pleasantries such as “thank you” and “please” can go a long way in helping your nurses feel valued and worthwhile.
 Even better, instead of always providing reprimanding when mistakes are made, start focusing on the good things your nurses do on a daily basis.
 As you know, being a nurse is emotionally draining and some days, it can feel like nothing goes right.
 By offering encouragement, they’ll know you care and stay more optimistic.

 One way to accomplish this is to schedule a weekly meeting with each nurse to offer personalized feedback on their performance.
 This will allow you to gently correct sub-par work while still fostering positive relationships.